Gender in youth sports in the United States: Volunteer coaching

+The gendered participation in youth sports is seen not only by the separating of boys and girls, but also in the roles of the adults who are contributing to the teams as volunteers.
 Messner and Bozada-Deas studied yearbooks from a group of 538 youth baseball and softball teams and 1,490 from the American Youth Soccer Organization (AYSO) in 1999 to 2007.
 Only 13.4% of the teams had women coaches on the soccer team and only 5.9% of the team's management in baseball and softball were women.
 Team parents, whose sole duty is to take care of snacks, make phone calls to organize team events, hold fundraising, and providing support for the team players are predominantly filled by women.

+Responsibility

 Men prefer not to volunteer for team parent positions due to the responsibilities placed on them compared to those of the coach.
 Women's roles in sports are to hold the position of team parent, while men are usually head coach or assistant coach.
-Team parents are often labeled "team mom", making this position more likely for female parents than male parents.
+Team parents are often labeled "team mom", making this position more likely for female parents than male parent.
+(Messner, 2011) The gendered assumption of team parent being called "team mom" and the idea of having a "team dad" is ridiculous and often laughed at.
+Therefore when given the opportunity to volunteer, more women choose to be team parents, while men will most likely choose to be assistant coaches.
+For men, coaching involves more masculine tasks, involving leadership over the entire team, setting up games, practices, and trained athletes.

-Parental gender bias in sports
+Parental involvement in youth sports

 For girl athletes, the mentors they mentioned in exercise and sports were their coaches and physical education teachers.
 For boys, dads and coaches topped the list of main mentors.
 46% of boys and 28% of girls credit their father for teaching them "the most" about sports and exercise.
-While mothers and fathers provide similar levels of encouragement and support for both their daughters and sons, many girls may be shortchanged by dads who channel more energy into mentoring their sons than their daughters (Sabo and Veliz, 2008).
+While mothers and fathers provide similar levels of encouragement and support for both their daughters and sons, many girls may be shortchanged by dads who channel more energy into mentoring their sons than their daughters.